Branched It\^o formula and natural It\^o-Stratonovich isomorphism: The It o-Stratonovich correction formula

+\begin{remark} We conjecture that an appropriate naturality constraint also yields uniqueness of \(\Exp\) in the case of \(\hck\).
+However, a similar argument to the proof of the previous proposition does not immediately go through, since the structure of the maps is more involved. \end{remark}

 The approach of \cite{HK15} is, in fact, partly algebraic.
-They consider a natural map
+The authors consider a natural map

 which is fixed by the further requirement that it be an algebra morphism (this is because \(\hck\) is free commutative over trees \(\cT\)).
 The map \(\psi\) plays the role of our \(\Log\), since it maps \(\hck\) to a shuffle algebra over a larger space, and is injective, since it is injective on \(\cT\) as seen from the leading term.
-But, unlike \(\Log\), it is not surjective as immediately seen from dimensionality.
+But, unlike \(\Log\), dimensionality (along the grading) immediately implies it is not surjective.
 Then \(\cT\)-valued geometric rough paths \(\overline \bX\) satisfying \(\psi^*(\overline \bX) = \bX\) are considered, and the authors prove a theorem analogous to \Cref{cor:itoStrat} for such rough paths.
 Since \(\psi\) is not invertible, a recursive procedure for proving the existence of such a rough path is employed, and this is achieved via the non-constructive existence theorem of \cite{LV07}.
 The lack of uniqueness of this rough path is expressed dually by the fact that there is redundancy in the choice of vector fields in the geometric RDE \cite[Remark 5.9]{HK15}.
-One may try to avert these difficulties by asking whether \(\psi\) admits a Hopf left inverse, which one could then use to define \(\overline \bX\) directly, but it is very unclear whether such a map should exist, especially with the extra requirement of naturality.
+One may try to avert these difficulties by asking whether \(\psi\) admits a Hopf left inverse, which one could then use to define \(\overline \bX\) directly, but it is highly unclear whether such a map should exist, especially with the extra requirement of naturality.

 In \cite{BC2019}, the authors use the result, proved independently (in different contexts) in \cite[Theorem 8.4]{Foi2002} and \cite[Corollary 6.3]{Ch10}, that \(\cT(U)\) is free as a Lie algebra over some space \(\mathcal B(U)\).
 Specifically, the latter can be summarised by stating that the upper triangle in the following diagram